 Curating for the Institute of Patent and Trade Mark Attorneys of Australia (IPTA Centenary, 2018), Melbourne Food & Wine Festival (Underground Gardens, 2010), Midsumma Festival (UQ, 2009), Platform Artists Group Inc. (co-director, 2006-10), and BOX art project (2005–07).

-Books for Thames & Hudson Australia (Melbourne Street Art Guide, 2016), John Ogden and Cyclops Press (Portraits From a Land Without People, 2008), and VIA-N (Making Space: Artist run initiatives in Victoria, 2007).
+Books for Thames & Hudson Australia (Melbourne Street Art Guide, 2016), John Ogden and Cyclops Press (Portraits From a Land Without People: A Pictorial Anthology of Indigenous Australia 1847–2008, 2009), and VIA-N (Making Space: Artist run initiatives in Victoria, 2007).

 Catalogues for Simryn Gill, Australia Council for the Arts (Here art grows on trees, edited by Catherine de Zegher, Venice Biennale of Art, 2013), and Biennale of Sydney (all our relations: 18th Biennale of Sydney, 2012).

 Magazines for Artlink: Australia & Asia Pacific (Artlink: Experiment, 32.3, 2012), un Projects (un Magazine, 4.1, 2010), and Niche Media (Desktop: Australian Design Digital Culture, 2000–05).

 Consultancy for City of Melbourne, Arts Victoria, and Australia Council for the Arts.